DanielMonoranu/UniProjects/README.md

-# Faculty
+# University projects
 Homework and different projects for university